 Upright dieback is characterized by yellow mottling and chlorosis of leaves, followed by bronzing and death of the entire upright.
 In young plantings (1-3 years old), large patches of uprights can be affected; in older plantings affected uprights are generally scattered among healthy uprights.
 Upright dieback seems to be worse under hot, dry conditions that are stressful to the cranberry plant.
-The exact cause of upright dieback is not well understood, but the fungus Phomopsis vaccinii has been isolated from affected plants.
+The exact cause of upright dieback appears to be variable, but the fungus Phomopsis vaccinii has been isolated from some affected plants.
 Several other fungi can also be isolated from plants with symptoms, but their roles in the upright dieback syndrome are not understood.
+The cause of upright dieback in Wisconsin seems to be physiological rather than due to specific fungal pathogens.
+In some cases, pathogens may be secondary to any physiological issue with the plant.
+In cases where Phomopsis vaccinii is consistently isolated from affected uprights, fungicide applications the following spring may be warranted.
 Conditions that favor vigorous, but not excessive, vine growth should help vines tolerate or resist fungal infections.
-To help prevent upright dieback, provide adequate moisture and cool beds by sprinkling with water during hot, dry periods.
-Infection probably occurs during the spring as shoots are elongating, so fungicide application at this time is likely more effective than applications made later after the fungus has invaded the plant tissue.
+Infection occurs during the spring as shoots are elongating, so fungicide application at this time is more effective than applications made later after the fungus has invaded the plant tissue.
+If Phomopsis vaccinii is isolated from shoots exhibiting upright dieback, applications of chlorothalonil during the earliest stages of bud elongation (1/4-1/2 inch green) the following spring are most effective.
+No treatment options are available for upright dieback symptoms in the season that they occur.